On June 2 1953 the late Princess Elizabeth was crowned as Queen Elizabeth II. Here are some top facts about her coronation 69 years ago.

-In 1937, the 11-year-old Princess Elizabeth had watched her father, King George VI, crowned in the elaborate ceremony and 16 years later on 2 June 1953, her own official coronation was to take place.
+In 1937, the 11-year-old Princess Elizabeth had watched her father, King George VI, crowned in the elaborate ceremony, and 16 years later on 2 June 1953, her own official coronation was to take place.

 Coronations have been held at Westminster Abbey for 900 years and The Coronation of Queen Elizabeth II was to follow suit.
-But the Coronation of 1953 was ground-breaking in its own right – the first ever to be televised, it was watched by 27 million people in the UK alone and millions more in audience around the world.
+But the Coronation of 1953 was ground-breaking in its own right – the first ever to be televised, it was watched by 27 million people in the UK alone and millions more in audiences around the world.

-Here are 10 little known facts about that remarkable day on 2 June 1953:
+Here are 10 little-known facts about that remarkable day on 2 June 1953:

 1. Westminster Abbey has been the setting for every Coronation since 1066.
 Before the Abbey was built, Coronations were carried out wherever was convenient, taking place in Bath, Oxford, and Canterbury.

 2. Queen Elizabeth II was crowned on 2 June 1953 in Westminster Abbey.
 Her Majesty was the thirty-ninth Sovereign to be crowned at Westminster Abbey.